 - There are different types of treatment for children with ependymoma.

 - Children with ependymoma should have their treatment planned by a team of health care providers who are experts in treating childhood brain tumors.

-- Childhood brain and spinal cord tumors may cause symptoms that begin before diagnosis and continue for months or years.
+- Childhood brain and spinal cord tumors may cause signs and symptoms that begin before diagnosis and continue for months or years.

 - Some cancer treatments cause side effects months or years after treatment has ended.

 - Four types of standard treatment are used:

 - New types of treatment are being tested in clinical trials.

 - Patients may want to think about taking part in a clinical trial.